 How to list files in a directory to worksheet in Excel?

-If you want to generate a list of files in a directory or list files in a folder in a worksheet, you can process the following ways to get a list of files from a directory in worksheet quickly.
+If you want to generate a list of file names within a directory in a worksheet, you can process the following ways to get a list of files from a directory in worksheet quickly.

 Get a list of files in worksheet by using a web browser;

 Too many steps, it's not a handy trick.